Single & Child-Free: Who’s Going To Take Care Of Me When I’m Old?

 What I know for sure is that I’ll be okay.
 And that “okay” can take a lot of different forms.
 I have a very strong sense that I don’t need to be motivated, in any area of my life, by fear.
 I’ll never let fear of the future force me into a relationship in the present, or fear of being alone later in life force me into having children.
 I think the present is too precious to be dictated by the future.
 And I think the future holds too many options to decide on just one in the present.
 And in my elderly years, I feel for certain that whoever we are, however we’ve chosen to live our lives, there will be people who care for us, and about us, very much.

-*It would mean a lot to me and my family if readers would visit Meals On Wheels online and consider donating to this absolutely vital organisation currently caring for so many of our country’s elderly.
+*It would mean a lot to me and my family if readers would visit Meals On Wheels online and consider donating to this absolutely vital organization currently caring for so many of the elderly.
 You have my sincere thanks.

 Advertisement